 • Don’t get bogged down by long-term forecasts.
 Don’t rely solely on expert predictions or far-off investment outlooks, since unexpected events, including black swans can happen at any time and it’s normal for markets to fluctuate.
 Instead, consider building a more conservative element into your investment portfolio, one that relies more on protecting your assets, so you’re not tempted to make rash moves during a black swan event.
 Have a candid conversation with your financial advisor about how proper diversification can help build a portfolio that balances the need for performance with the need for protection.

 • Don’t panic when a black swan event happens.
-As tempting as it might be to try to get out of a market during a Black Swan event and get back in when it fades away, resist the urge to engage in marketing timing.
-A recent study from Dalbar showed that investors who tried to move in and out of the market – instead of staying in the market – saw their investment performance decline by almost 5% in a 30-year period between 1989 and 2019.
+As tempting as it might be to try to get out of a market during a black swan event and get back in when it fades away, resist the urge to engage in market timing.

-Putting money into the markets during a Black Swan event can be difficult, but investing in a down market can yield positive returns over the long-term.
-Rather than trying to time the market, consider using a dollar-cost averaging strategy, in which you make regular purchases — even during a Black Swan event.
+• Look for opportunities.
+Putting money into the markets during a black swan event can be difficult, but investing in a down market can yield positive returns over the long-term.
+Rather than trying to time the market, consider using a dollar-cost averaging strategy, in which you make regular purchases — even during a black swan event.

 For long-term investors, the prudent stance on black swan events is to acknowledge their existence, build some protection into your investment portfolio to mitigate potential damage, and be ready to take full advantage of the inevitable market upturn once the black swan flies away.
 Continuing to invest during a recession can pay off in the long run.

-Ready to get started building that portfolio?
-You can open a brokerage account with the SoFi Invest investment platform for as little as $5.
-An Active Investing account allows you to take a hands-on approach to investing, choosing individual stocks, exchange-traded funds, or fractional shares to build a personalized portfolio.
+Ready to get started building your portfolio?
+Open a brokerage account with SoFi Invest.
+An active investing account allows you to take a hands-on approach to investing, choosing among individual stocks, ETFs, crypto, and fractional shares to build a personalized portfolio.